 And Dr. Thompson never shows his face on this film.
 Every time he speaks, there’s this odd graphic of a fake sound recording waveform that appears on the screen.
 I swear this is something an undergraduate film student would do at the Harvard of the San Fernando Valley, Cal State University at Northridge.

 If Dr. Thompson thought this conspiracy was real, why was he not on the film?
 Actually, we haven’t heard a peep out of Dr. Thompson since 2014, when the whole CDC whistleblower conspiracy first blew up.

-I think Thompson is a sad sad character in this morality play.
+I think Thompson is a sad sad character in this immorality play.
 He probably lost all respect with his peers, and his career has no future.
-But he he naively contacted Hooker, so it is mostly his own fault.
+But he naively contacted Hooker, so it is mostly his own fault.

 The TL;DR Vaxxed review